 You are here

-Meet the Current Co-op Board of Directors
+Hanover Board of Directors

-Hanover Consumer Cooperative Society Board of Directors:
+Listed below are those serving on the Hanover Consumer Cooperative Society Board of Directors

 After 22 years as a Co-op employee, Rosemary retired from her position as the Co-op’s Education Director in 2015.
 Prior to joining the Co-op’s staff, she worked in clinical pathology at Mary Hitchcock Memorial Hospital and cancer research at Dartmouth Medical School, and, with her husband, Don, owned Vermont Everlastings, growing certified organic perennials, annuals, herbs, and dried flowers.

 She has served on the boards of several area non-profits as well as the Norwich Farmers Market and the Thetford School Board, and also enjoyed several years on the board of Cooperative Development Institute, an organization assisting consumer cooperatives, worker cooperataives, and resident-owned housing cooperatives across New England and New York.
 She began her cooperative involvement in 1971 as a young mother portioning out raisins and oatmeal as required by her buying club in Madison, Wisconsin, and has lived in the Upper Valley since 1974, where she was thrilled to find a full-fledged food co-op with a real storefront and paid employees.Term ends in 2021.

 One of the owners of Scratch, a yarn shop specializing in fine fiber and indie-dyed yarn located in downtown Lebanon.
 She’s currently serving on the Arts & Culture Taskforce, and is also the Farmers’ Market Coordinator for the city of Lebanon.
 Jessica has spent the last fifteen years as a small business owner, and has been directly involved in local food production and farmers markets since 2011.
 She lives in Lebanon with her family, their four dogs, many chickens, and a surly rabbit.
 Term ends in 2022.